eclipse-csi/security-handbook/templates/SECURITY.md

 If you think you have found a vulnerability in this repository, please report it to us through coordinated disclosure.

-**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**
+**Please do not report security vulnerabilities through public issues, discussions, or change requests.**

 Instead, you can report it using one of the following ways: